MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-appcompat.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls the state of Steps Recorder.

 Steps Recorder keeps a record of steps taken by the user.
 The data generated by Steps Recorder can be used in feedback systems such as Windows Error Reporting to help developers understand and fix problems.
 The data includes user actions such as keyboard input and mouse input, user interface data, and screenshots.
 Steps Recorder includes an option to turn on and off data collection.